mozilla/bedrock/docs/coding.rst

     platform_img('img/firefox/new/browser.png', {'alt': 'Firefox screenshot'})

-`platform_img()` will automatically look for the images `browser-mac.png`, `browser-win.png`, `browser-linux.png`, etc. Platform image also supports hi-res images by adding `'data-high-res': true` to the list of optional attributes.
+`platform_img()` will automatically look for the images `browser-mac.png`, `browser-win.png`, `browser-linux.png`, etc. Platform image also supports hi-res images by adding `'high-res': True` to the list of optional attributes.

 `platform_img()` supports localized images by setting the `'l10n'` parameter to `True`::